duarteocarmo/interactive-dashboard-post/posts/part-1.md

 [TOC]

+### Introduction
+I am pleased to have another guest post from [Duarte O.Carmo](https://duarteocarmo.com).
+He wrote a [series](https://pbpython.com/papermil-rclone-report-1.html) of [posts](https://pbpython.com/papermil-rclone-report-2.html) in July on reporting generation with Papermill that were very well received.
+In this article, he will explore how to use [voilà](https://github.com/voila-dashboards/voila) and [plotly express](https://plot.ly/python/plotly-express/) to convert a jupyter notebook into a standalone interactive web site.

 ### About the author

 Hey everyone!
 My name is [Duarte O.Carmo](https://duarteocarmo.com) and I'm a Consultant working at [Jabra](https://jabra.com) that loves working with python and data.
 Make sure to visit my website if you want to find more about me :smile:

+For this article, I plan to cover:

-1. The overall goal
+1. The overall goal of the project
 2. Getting the data: pushshift
-   1. Making the function
+   1. Making the function to process the data
 3. The Analysis
-   1. Comment and Submission activity activity
+   1. Comment and Submission activity
    2. Upvote tables
    3. Sentiment timeline
 4. Using voila